rbianchi96/IngSW_gr25/Deliverables/netProtocol.md

 ### From server to client

-- `login_response (success sessionID)|(fail code)` Server response to client login request.
+- `login_response (success username sessionID)|(fail code)` Server response to client login request.
 If successful a session id is sent to the user, otherwise one of the following codes are sent:
   - `0` There's already a logged user with the same username
   - `1` The lobby is full
 - `waitingForPlayers num` Inform client that the server is waiting to start game.